michael-tiller/lostmud/README.md

 Lost Legends is a text-based online roleplaying game that runs on a C89 codebase.
 Players can create characters, explore areas, fight monsters, cast spells, and interact with other players in a persistent fantasy world.

+**Status**: legacy/archival; the server can still be compiled and run for local or hobby use.

 ## Game Features

 - **Multi-Tiers**: Reroll for enhanced abilities